ebra-8/RADAR/README.md

 ***Execution***

 To conduct attack emulation, run "RADAR/rlkit/torch/sac/virel_exp_Gumbel.py."

-And to enhance adversarial robustness of a specific model run "RADAR/rlkit/hardening.py."
+Also, to enhance adversarial robustness of a specific model, you can run "RADAR/rlkit/hardening.py."